-A certain amount of anger in relationships is normal.
-Any two people living in close proximity and with their lives and decisions closely entwined are going to have to deal with some conflict.
-However, unmanaged anger can be one of the most destructive forces in any relationship and can have dire consequences when left unchecked.
+A certain amount of anger is normal when living in close proximity with another person.
+When lives are entwined couples are going to have to deal with some conflict.
+However, anger that’s out of control can be one of the most destructive forces in any partnership.
+Moreover, having dire consequences when left unchecked.

 A lot of anger in relationships is bred from an inability or unwillingness to communicate effectively.
 We sometimes find that we’ve forgotten how, or that our two styles just don’t seem compatible anymore.
 Some things are hard to talk about so get left unsaid and then resentment brews.
 Or perhaps one person wants to talk but the other finds it difficult.